 How to Sell When Nobody is Buying?

 The current Covid19 situation is unique but actually every decade or so we face enormous challenges – stock market crashes, recessions, depressions and even political changes like elections and Brexit create very negative environments for business.
 This is obvious and doesn’t need much discussion.
-Business hates uncertainly.
+Business hates uncertainty.

 So, here we are in a highly cautious business environment.
 It seems that nobody is buying and so what is the best sales approach?